 I have served as a citizen lobbyist for water quantity and quality issues on the local, State and Federal level.
 I attend many regional Water Advisory Committee meetings, the Santa Rosa’s PUC meetings, State Water Board in-stream flow and frost protection meetings, many Regional Water Quality Control Board and State Water Board meetings on water and watershed protection issues.

-I have attended most Sebastopol and Santa Rosa City Council meetings, along with the Sonoma Country Board of Supervisors meetings for the last 11 years; in order to learn how to refine, and work to influence important public policies for our region and nation.
+I have attended most Sebastopol and Santa Rosa City Council meetings, along with the Sonoma Country Board of Supervisors meetings since 2002; in order to learn how to refine, and work to influence important public policies for our region and nation.